rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 #### One-Click Install

 Many hosting companies provide a quick and easy method known as a one-click installation.
 This is often provided by hosting companies as a way to install Joomla quickly and easily without having to open a separate FTP/SFTP or SSH connection to the server.
 Be sure to note the version of Joomla your hosting company supports.
-Right now, version 2.5 is more common as 3.x is newer and is being updated more regularly as bugs and other minor issues are ironed out.

 #### RocketLauncher
 RocketLauncher allows you to essentially download and install Joomla, the Gantry framework, and a copy of the demo site for any RocketTheme template you prefer.
 This is the easiest way to hit the ground running with Joomla and a RocketTheme template as it will give you a pre-configured site with all the required support files you need to build on.